fledge-iot/fledge-south-s2opcua/docs/index.rst

     - Object: This indicates that matching has to be done against the browse name of object nodes.
 Variable nodes under matching objects are included anyway without any further checks.
     - Variable: This option indicates that all variable nodes are checked against the filtering configuration.
 Object nodes are always traversed.
     - Object and Variable: This option is a combination of above 2 options.
 Object nodes that don't have a matching browse name are not traversed.
 And variables with matching browse name are included/excluded as per action field value.
-    Note: The variable nodes mentioned explicitly under "OPCUA Object Subscriptions" are always subscribed to, irrespective of configured regex and action, when the filter scope is Object.
+    Note 1: The variable nodes mentioned explicitly under "OPCUA Object Subscriptions" are always subscribed to, irrespective of configured regex and action, when the filter scope is Object.
+    Note 2: The object nodes mentioned explicitly under "OPCUA Object Subscriptions" are always evaluated independently, even if the object node's any parent node up-the-hierarchy has been excluded.
   - **Filter action**: Specifies whether a matching node is to be included or not.

 The OPC UA Advanced tab allows advanced configuration parameters to be set.